xiaomeixw/NoRxJava/README.md

 27.[RX Java and Recursion](https://medium.com/@stevenlow1983/rx-java-and-recursion-719f8ee1977a#.hs9i55gqp):Recently I had what seemed like a tricky problem.
 I was using akka and wanted to make an http call within the method handling a message.
 When the http call completed, I wanted the actor to send a message back to the original sender actor.
 As I was using akka I needed to make the http call asynchronously so as not to block the thread.
 Seems straight forward enough if I use something like ReactiveX.
 I can use an async http client and convert a future into an observable.
 I can then subscribe to that observable, handle the http response, and send a message back to the sender.
 All lovely and non-blocking.

+28.[Android app development using the reactive programming paradigm (RxJava)](https://medium.com/@arifnadeem7/step-by-step-android-app-development-using-the-reactive-programming-paradigm-rxjava-aa1c63a66650#.l8gryaqgt):If you have already looked into the likes of RxJava and other ReactiveX libraries; you are likely to agree when I say that reactive programming has a steep learning curve, this learning experience is further impeded by the fact that there aren’t many good tutorials or books on this concept.

 ### 1-2 Video